 It’s an opening that’s immediately welcoming.
 I was entirely sold on Sean, the snapshots of his life and personality on show more detailed than anything Dontnod has produced so far.
 You’re able to read back through weeks of text conversations with his friends, his dad, his athletics coach.
 There’s a story waiting to be told in the game’s opening that, to some extent, I’m sad to have missed.

 That’s due to an upset that, in an instant, marks a downturn for Sean and his ten-year-old brother Daniel.
 It’s so harsh that the pair is forced to flee their home.
 The conclusion of this introduction to the new characters is one of the episode’s most powerful moments.
 Unfortunately, it makes what comes next a little underwhelming.
-Life is Strange 2’s first episode suffers from a slow burn, as Sean and Daniel travel from the close-knit move to escape the chaos of that first act and into the quiet wilderness of the Pacific Northwest.
+Life is Strange 2’s first episode suffers from a slow burn, as Sean and Daniel travel to escape the chaos of that first act, into the quiet wilderness of the Pacific Northwest.

 It’s a beautiful environment, with trickling streams weaving between towering conifers, all of it drenched in the fading sunlight of an autumn evening.
 A scene in which Sean and Daniel prepare to make camp for the night offers more player freedom than anything else in the series.
 Daniel is constantly watching Sean for guidance – your decisions in the game shape him as much as your future – but he’s also very much his own person.
 He explores and chatters and plays like any child would, and you’re free to let him wander should you want to.
 The puzzle elements that Max had to contend with in the first game, however, are absent, making for a sequence that brings the episode’s pacing screeching to a halt.